 - Short-term Training: MassBay’s program is only 8 weeks long, including lecture and lab/clinical practice.

-- Solid Job Growth Prospects: In Massachusetts, this job is expected to grow in excess of 25% from 2008-2018.
+- Solid Job Growth Prospects: In Massachusetts, this job is expected to grow 17% through the year 2022.*

 - Room for Advancement: A Nurse Assistant can, with additional education at MassBay, advance to become a Practical Nurse, and then advance to become a Registered Nurse.